itxKAE/Video-Steganography/README.md

   - this is a module required to perform image steganography

 2. running on windows
+place encoder.py and text you want to encode into folder containing frames
 >python3.8.exe Encoder.py
   input amount of frames -1 (frame number starts from 0) enter name of textfile containing content to encode